willstepp/dogs-of-santiago/dos.md

 "And the students ate it up," Ben said.

 "Well, yeah," Jamie said, "because a lot of it is true.
-It's all connected, that's all that happened.
-As they started looking into the heart of the issues, they could see it all stemmed from a concerted effort by the wealthy minority of the country to foster a more American capitalist social structure into place.
+It's all connected.
+As they started looking into the heart of the issues, they could see it all stemmed from a conscious effort by the wealthy minority of the country to foster a more American capitalist social structure into being.
 Chile is not a wealthy country, relatively speaking.
 They have the copper mines and a few other agriculture exports, but they have always been a somewhat second-world country.
 And of course, the folks on the hill want to change that.
 They see it as a kind of patriotism actually."

 "So what happened?"
 Will asked, "What does all that have to do with a soccer game on a gigantic screen in Plaza Whatever?"